E. J. Koh: Career

-Her memoir, The Magical Language of Others, published in 2020, weaves the stories of four generations of women in Koh's family.
+Koh's memoir, The Magical Language of Others, published in 2020, weaves the stories of four generations of women in Koh's family.
 Interspersed with letters exchanged between mother and daughter, the text illustrates how language ties them together.
+It won the 2022 Association for Asian American Studies Book Award and was longlisted for the 2021 PEN/Open Book Award.